dwmkerr/boxes/README.md

 ### Alpha

+- [ ] feat: archive volumes by default flag in config
+- [ ] refactor: use node-configuration
 - [x] feat: 'import' option to tag a box and associated volumes
 - [x] refactor: check use of 'interface' which should be 'type'
 - [ ] testing: check ubox cost allocation tags for volumes
-- [ ] feat: boxes aws-console opens link eg (https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#InstanceDetails:instanceId=i-043a3c1ce6c9ea6ad)

 ### Beta